 - If it's going to be longer before you plant them, heel them in a bare spot or ground.
 Stand bare roots up in a bucket, or lay them in a shallow, shaded trench at a 45-degree angle.
 If the ground is still frozen, plant the roots in a large pot.
 In both cases, cover the roots and top third of the plant with soil, compost, or peat moss.
 Water as needed to keep the roots moist.
 Plant the bare root roses as soon as possible to avoid damage to new roots and top growth.

 - Spade or shovel

 Find a location where the rose does not have to compete with other plants for sunlight, nutrients, or water.
 Roses need sun, at least 4 to 6 hours every day.
 In hot climates, some afternoon shade can be beneficial.

 Consider the mature growth and give both the above ground plant and its root system ample space.

 Inspect the Plant

-Once you receive your bare root rose, remove it from the packaging and inspect it closely.
+Remove your rose plant from the packaging and inspect it closely.
 Remove any roots or canes that are broken, injured, or soft, which indicates rot.